PSU-ZSY/GameGather/README.md

 * User post game infos
 * When the number of team up requests meet the game require, app build a game room put the gamer together into the same game room.
 * Game start.
+* User can sign up and sign in.